$41.96-$51.99 hourly / $7,273.68-$9,010.80 monthly / $87,284.16-$108,129.60 annual

-May promotes awareness and the use of alternative or renewable energy sources among campus personnel.
+May promote awareness and the use of alternative or renewable energy sources among campus personnel.

-May recommends supply and equipment purchases to ensure system compatibility and energy efficient replacements.
+May recommend supply and equipment purchases to ensure system compatibility and energy efficient replacements.

 May participate in studies, research, tests, and evaluations of new utility efficiency approaches, measures, practices, and equipment.